zyedidia/micro/runtime/help/help.md

 For a list of the default keybindings, run `> help defaultkeys`.
 For more information on keybindings, see `> help keybindings`.
-To toggle a short list of important keybindings, press Alt-g.
+To toggle a short list of important keybindings, press Alt-g (Option-g on Mac).

 ## Quick-start